18F/myusa/DEPLOY.md

 **Note:** We recommend creating separate Spaces for each deployment environment, e.g. `production` and `staging`.

+## Order of Setup

+1. Create Space
+1. `cf push myusa -n HOSTNAME --no-start`
+1. Ensure DB is available
+1. `cf-ssh` to do initial `myusa-ssh` setup (it will error out, but that's fine)
+1. Add the four CF env vars to `myusa-ssh` as described below
+1. `cf-restage myusa-ssh; cf-ssh` to open remote session; `bundle exec rake db:setup` 1.

 ## External Services

 MyUSA relies on the following external services for its functionality.
 Except